GitHub Actions CI/CD Pipeline for PHP: A Practical Setup Guide

 Caching Dependencies to Speed Up Builds

 Composer downloads packages on every pipeline run by default.
 With a cache step, subsequent runs restore the downloaded packages instead of downloading them again.
-This can cut build time significantly for projects with many dependencies.
+This can cut build time significantly for projects with many dependencies, particularly when the vendor directory contains dozens of packages with complex dependency trees.

 - name: Cache Composer dependencies